 - Take a peek inside Horta pre-metro station to see architectural pieces signed by famous architects.

 - Enjoy fresh air and greenery at Parc de Forest.

-- Spot interesting street art by BONOM, the Belgian equivalent of Banksy.
+- Spot interesting street art by BONOM, the Belgian Banksy.

 - Head to the colourful fruit and veg market at Gare du Midi each Sunday.

 - Purchase vintage fashions and unusual apparel in St. Gilles’ many unique boutiques.

 - Get in touch with nature at Parc Pierre Paulus, a former private garden and a peaceful haven away from the city’s hustle and bustle.

 - Admire the historic jail; as unusual as it may seem as an attraction, the jail is a Gothic Revival gem.